mamusho/mamusho/README.md

 - 👋 Hi, I’m @mamusho
-- 👀 I’m interested in ...learning js at its best
 - 🌱 I’m currently learning ...
-Backend Dev
+Backend Dev / Python
 - 📫 How to reach me ...does this has DM?